I do data science. For fun, for good and/or for money. Ideally all three.

 Maths, Physics & Chemistry

-I'm looking at buying a house.
+I was looking at buying a house.
 So, you download all of Rightmove.
 Then, you build something that lets you search much more specifically.
 As an example, let's say you want to be within 20 minutes walk of a pub, 20 minutes walk from a primary school and 3 hours public transport from London on a Monday morning - that's no stress and easy enough given Google's APIs.
 Of course, you can always build the typical predictive model to work out how much you think each house is worth.
 Or even, use your wife's favourite houses to predict which houses might be interesting to her.
 But realistically, I'll just build something that allows custom searching.

 I love a get-rich-quick scheme as much as the next man, so here's mine.
 Download the last 5 year's worth of football matches across every country, and use that to build a model that predicts how many goals a team will score in a game.
 Then, predict scores for all the games coming up in the next few days.
 Then, compare your odds to the bookies odds and place bets when there's sufficient edge that you might make some money.
 Set it up on a cron job and watch the money roll in.
 Except, it seems to be slightly net negative in terms of the returns it's generated so far.
 It's not dreadful, but it's certainly not positive.
 I'd have a warning here about not running this blindly because it'll cost you money, but if you're smart enough to be able to run it, you're probably smart enough to not do so.